swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 Take another look at your CI times.
 The whole CI is running in **4 minutes**, down from 6 and a half minutes.
 It's thanks to "Restore .build" only taking half the previous time at **15 seconds**, and "Cache .build" taking **less than 30s**, down from the previous 2 minutes and a half.
 This 4 minutes of CI runtime includes **100s** of tests runtime as well!
-If your tests take less time than that, you're CI will be even faster.
+If your tests take less time than that, your CI will be even faster.

 ## Separate Build Step From Test Runs

-Times are assuming to purge the previous caches (explained in a step below)
+A logical problem in your current tests CI file is that if the tests fail, GitHub Actions will end the run and the "Cache .build" step won't be triggered.
+This will be an annoyance in new pull requests, specially if they're big.
+Your CI will need to rebuild a large portion of the project, which might substantially increase the CI time, up to the original 10 minutes of CI time you had.
+But when the tests result in a failure, the cache step will be skipped, and in the next run it'll need to build the whole changes all over again.
+You can fix this by separating the build step from the test-run step.
+It's simple.
+Build the app first, run the tests later after you're done caching the changes:

 ```diff
       - name: Restore .build